F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: Charge Comparison to Singlet-Extended

 Consider first the single $U(1)$ models from the singlet-extended $E_8$.
 There are eleven such models listed in \cite{Baume:2015wia}, which all have $U(1)$ charges\footnote{Some models have an additional discrete symmetry from the Higgsing of the $U(1)$.
 This is not relevant for this comparison and will be ignored at this point.} that are subsets of one of the following three classes of charges \be

 \ee For each of the three classes there is at least one model which realizes matter representations with all of the charges in that class.
-These three classes have charges which are subsets of the charges\footnote{There is a different normalisation for charges of class $(1)$ and fibers of codimension one type $I_5^{(01)}$, given in figure \ref{fig:01Charges}, and there is an overall sign between the charges of class $(2)$ and the $I_5^{(0|1)}$ codimension one configuration which were listed in figure \ref{fig:0s1Charges}.} from the three codimension one fiber types, $I_5^{(01)}$, $I_5^{(0|1)}$, and $I_5^{(0||1)}$ respectively, as determined in sections \ref{sec:SU5F} and \ref{sec:SU5A} for the ${\bf \overline{5}}$ and ${\bf 10}$ matter.
+These three classes have charges which are subsets of the charges\footnote{ There is an overall sign between the charges of class $(2)$ and the $I_5^{(0|1)}$ codimension one configurations which were listed in figure \ref{fig:0s1Charges}.} from the three codimension one fiber types, $I_5^{(01)}$, $I_5^{(0|1)}$, and $I_5^{(0||1)}$ respectively, as determined in sections \ref{sec:SU5F} and \ref{sec:SU5A} for the ${\bf \overline{5}}$ and ${\bf 10}$ matter.
 There are some $U(1)$ charges which come from the analysis of configurations of the fiber curves with the section which do not appear to arise from the singlet-extended $E_8$.
 The missing charges are \begin{itemize} \item In class $(1)$ the charges $\pm 3$ for the ${\bf 10}$ representation. \item In class $(2)$ the charges $-13$ and $+12$ for the ${\bf 10}$ and $14$ for the ${\bf \overline{5}}$. \item In class $(3)$ the charges $-9$ and $+11$ for the ${\bf 10}$ and $-13$ and $+12$ for the ${\bf \overline{5}}$. \end{itemize}

 The significance of $E_8$ is not entirely clear so that this mismatch in the charges of the ${\bf 10}$ and ${\bf \overline{5}}$ matter is perhaps not too surprising.
 However all the single $U(1)$ models from the singlet-extended $E_8$ have charges which come from the analysis of the possible configurations of the section in the present paper, as expected.
 This includes also the singlet charges which appear in \cite{Baume:2015wia} as, from the analysis in section \ref{sec:singlets}, the range of singlet charges depends on an integer $p$, which specifies the normal bundle of one of the curves in the $I_2$ fiber.
 As we do not know of any constraint on the possible values of $p$ it is possible to tune $p$ such that one realizes the charges in the singlet-extended $E_8$ analysis.